IFRCGo/ecv-toolkit/app/_disease/disease-03_en.md

 ### Transmission

-- Unwashed hands, objects contaminated with human waste (faeces).
+- Unwashed hands, objects contaminated with human waste (stools)
-- Food and water contaminated with human waste (focus especially on fruits, raw vegetables, cold meat, raw shellfish and ice).
+- Food and water contaminated with human waste (focus especially on fruits, raw vegetables, cold meat, raw shellfish and ice)
-- Close physical contact with an infectious person (not casual everyday contact).
+- Close physical contact with an infectious person (not casual everyday contact)

 ### Symptoms